quantavil/obsidian/Testing/Introduction to BDD using Cucumber/1 - Introduction.md

 In software engineering, behavior-driven development is an Agile software development process that encourages collaboration among developers, QA and non-technical or business participants in a software project
 ```

+## **The Cucumber Framework: BDD Framework for Selenium**

+Cucumber BDD framework mainly consists of three major parts – **Feature File, Step Definitions**, and the **Test Runner File**.

+### **1. Feature File**

+A standalone unit or a single functionality (such as a login) for a project can be called a Feature.
+Each of these features will have scenarios that must be tested using Selenium integrated with Cucumber.
+A file that stores data about features, their descriptions, and the scenarios to be tested is called a **Feature File.**

+Cucumber tests are written in these Feature Files that are stored with the extension – **“.feature”**.
+A Feature File can be given a description to make the documentation more legible.

 ### _`What is Cucumber?`_